dawitalemu4/keycurl/README.md

 I'm open to contributions and suggestions, but fork this project if there are any crazy big changes you want to make that go against the [postwoman.dev/contributing](https://postwoman.dev/contributing).

+Run `go test -v ./...` to run the tests against your changes before creating a pr.

 Follow the checklist in the [postwoman.dev/contributing](https://postwoman.dev/contributing) if you create a pull request or an issue.